You may get a stop-gap payment if the council takes more than 2 weeks to process your housing benefit claim.

 If there's a delay, the council should make a payment on account automatically.
 If you don't receive a payment on account you should request one.

 The council can't refuse a payment on account if:

 - they're waiting for information from someone else such as your landlord or Jobcentre Plus

 - the information you've been asked for doesn't exist or is very difficult for you to provide

 Tell the council if you have a good reason for not providing any documents you've been asked for.

 Use the council's complaints procedure if you're refused a payment on account.

 How much is a payment on account

-If your final housing benefit award is more than the amount you receive as payment on account, the council pays you the difference.
+If your final award is more than this, the council pays you the difference.